consensus-shipyard/ipc-actors/README.md

 # hierarchical_sca
-Hierarchical Consensus SCA user defined actor implementation
+Hierarchical Consensus SCA user defined actor implementation.
+Originally it is implemented as a build-in actor, but now it is user defined.

-CURRENTLY THIS REPO IS IN MIGRATION, IT WILL NOT COMPILE
+See `https://github.com/consensus-shipyard/builtin-actors/tree/master/actors/hierarchical_sca` for more info.